LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} shows a selection of sensors for which hardware and software support has been implemented.
 The resolution of the selected sensors covers the expected range of values required by the various magnets to be tested.

-In the *Evaluation* in chapter \ref{evaluation} basic characterisation methods are used to evaluate the sensors listed in table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} with regard to their sensitivity and other parameters.
+In the *Evaluation* in chapter \ref{evaluation} basic characterisation methods are used to evaluate the sensors listed in table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} regarding their sensitivity and other parameters.
 This is done at this point, as the components of the readout interface that enable interaction with the sensors are considered first.

 ## Mechanical Structure